AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-This `template` goes too far.
+This `template` is not safe.
 For example, it shouldn't be possible to convert a base `class`
 pointer to a derived `class` pointer.
 Instead, use the fact that `auto_ptr` and `tr1::shared_ptr`
-offer a `get` member function that returns a copy of the built-in pointer held by the smart pointer
+offer a `get` member function that `return`s a copy of the built-in pointer held by the smart pointer
 object.

 ``` cpp